beatcracker/toptout/CONTRIBUTING.md

 ## Using build script

+Contributions need to pass the tests and provide a generated `README.md` file.
+Build script takes care of that.

+### Tasks
-The provided `build.ps1` script has several tasks:
+The provided `build.ps1` script includes several tasks:

 - `test`: run code and data files tests
 - `readme`: generate `README.md`